-Vaccinate your cat:
+Vaccinate your cat

-Parasitic control for your cat:
+Parasite control for your cat

-Keep your cat stress-free:
+Keep your cat stress-free

 The prudent cat owner should be aware of their cat’s usual behaviour and outward physical appearance.
 This includes the following:

-Being aware of your cat’s eating and drinking habits (eating or drinking more/less)
+- Being aware of your cat’s eating and drinking habits (eating or drinking more/less)

-Sleeping more or less
+- Sleeping more or less

-Change in coat condition
+- Change in coat condition

-Condition of the eyes
+- Condition of the eyes

-Changes in behaviour
+- Changes in behaviour

-Even a subtle change such as not waiting at the door for you (if he usually does) can be a sign that he’s not well.
+Even a subtle changes such as not waiting at the door for you (if he usually does) can be a sign that he’s not well.
 You know your cat better than anybody else, and what is normal with him.